Diogo-Paulico/FCT-VPN/README.md

 ```

  ## Known issues:
-  * Rebooting on Arch Linux does not start up the cshell process, so that file has to be re-ran.
+  * Rebooting on Arch Linux does not start up the cshell process, so you have to run as a regular user:

+        xhost +"si:localuser:$USER_NAME"
+        /usr/bin/cshell/launcher